 I was given some beautiful books over Christmas on baking bread, and I just couldn’t wait to dive into them.
-They are still waiting patiently on my coffee table.
-As you know, I love baking bread and still bake fresh bread for our everyday meals, but I sure haven’t gotten too adventuresome lately.
+Months later they were still waiting patiently on my coffee table.
+That is until I laid eyes of the Sweet Russian Chocolate Braid.

 - 1 cup whole milk

 - 2 inch piece vanilla bean

 - 3 tbsp all-purpose flour unbleached is o.k.

 - 2 egg yolks large

 - 1 egg beaten to brush dough prior to baking